-\$ python epic.py plot <FULL-OR-RELATIVE-PATH-TO>/LCDM/MyFirstRun/
+\$ epic.py plot <FULL-OR-RELATIVE-PATH-TO>/LCDM/MyFirstRun/

 The code will find the longest chain analysis results and plot them.
 In this plot, you can, for example, choose the main color with --color m for magenta, or with any other Python color name, and omit the best-fit point mark with --no-best-fit-marks.
-The default color is CO (a shade of blue, from the default Matplotlib palette that ranges from CO to C9).
+You can always use any of C0, C1, ..., C9, which refer to the colors in the current style's palette.
+The default option is C0.